 Is Openclaw Token Optimization Safe?

-Use Openclaw Token Optimization with some caution.
-Openclaw Token Optimization is a software tool with a Nerq Trust Score of 61.1/100 (C), based on 5 independent data dimensions.
-It is below the recommended threshold of 70.
+Openclaw Token Optimization is a software tool with a Nerq Trust Score of 52.1/100 (D), based on 5 independent data dimensions.
 Security: 0/100.
 Maintenance: 1/100.
 Popularity: 0/100.
 Data sourced from multiple public sources including package registries, GitHub, NVD, OSV.dev, and OpenSSF Scorecard.
-Last updated: 2026-04-02.
+Last updated: n/a.
 Machine-readable data (JSON).

 Is Openclaw Token Optimization safe?